Stee1yDan/TravellingSalesmanProblem/README.md

 Input nodes are added through @RequestBody in POST request to "/api".

-List of active nodes can be obtained through GET request to "/api"'
+List of active nodes can be obtained through GET request to "/api".

-Result is avaible through GET request in "/api/result"
+Result is avaible through GET request to "/api/result".